BruceEckel/ConfiguringForPants/README.md

 - If you prefer using [Github Desktop](https://desktop.github.com/) rather than the command line...
-- Start a Linux shell and navigate to the Linux directory where you want to clone the repository, as described above.
+- As described above, start a Linux shell and navigate to the Linux directory where you want to clone the repository.
-- Find the path of that directory, to tell Github Desktop where to put the
-  repository: run `explorer.exe .` which will open the Windows Explorer in that directory.
+- Find the path of that directory, to tell Github Desktop where to put the repository.
+Run `explorer.exe .` which will open the Windows Explorer in that directory.
 - Click to the right (away from the path information) inside the address bar, and the path information will convert into a URL.
 For example:
   `\\wsl.localhost\Ubuntu-22.04\home\bruce\tmp`.
 Copy this to the clipboard.